drexterman/new_india_exports/README.md

-# Login App
+# New India Exports

-A Login model app made in flutter.
+The main purpose of this app is to create a link between retailers and bulk exporters enabling a international bridge of imports and exports

 ## Features

-- Register Account
+- Register Account / Login
-- Account validation
+- View the detailed catalog of products
-- Save accounts
+- Give quotes / connect with us

 ## Screenshots